This post contains compensated links. Please read our disclaimer for more info.

 The work being done by the Yayasan Team Action Amed has been so beneficially to the area around Amed in East Bali.
 As it’s so remote, communities are often forgotten so the team brings care packs to feed the starving families.
-There is a Go Fund Me account or their Facebook page has info on how to donate via PayPal and an Indonesian bank account (I have details below about using TransferWise for this.)
+There are many ways you can help and their Facebook page has info on how to donate via PayPal and an Indonesian bank account (I have details below about using TransferWise for this)

 CRISIS RESPONSE INDONESIA

 Peter Rendezvous and his crew at Crisis Response Indonesia have been doing fantastic work in Bali for years.
 They are currently not accepting donations and focusing on supporting Bali and Indonesia in other ways.
 The links above are supported by Peter and his crew.

 LET’S HELP BALI (Covid- 19)

 A non-profit organisation helping Bali through the Covid-19 crisis.
 The team led by Amanda Rialdi from DAR Photography provides food packages for local Balinese families.
 The process is extra easy as they have an Australian bank account you can transfer funds to.
 Check out the links above to donate.